4383/deprecacheck/README.md

-Wardoff (pronounced `ward off`) aim to help you to maintain your code base clean and up-to-date by reducing the pain of collect informations about all your underlaying libraries in your stack in a proactively.
+Wardoff (pronounced `ward off`) aim to help you to maintain your code base clean and up-to-date by reducing the pain of collect informations about all your underlaying libraries in your stack in a proactively manner.

 Wardoff looking for deprecated stuffs in project requirements and underlying libraries to help you to keep your code up-to-date.